jissac/SDCND/Term1/Behavioral_Cloning/README.md

 ![alt text][image1]

-I also cropped and resized the image to remove the extraneous pixels of the sky that do not affect the path of the vehicle.
-This also reduces the size of the image and speeds up training time as compared to the original image.

-??
-Does cropping and resizing/not resizing affect training in any way? investigate

-### Data Augmentation
-As seen in the figure below, most of the steering angle data is zero because there are large portions of the track that are straight.
-However, this could cause the model to overfit to those straight-line cases and struggle on turns.

-![alt text][image2]

-To combat this, I augmented the dataset by flipping the image horizontally and taking the negative of the steering measurement for any cases where the steering angle was not zero.
-The results of this augmentation are shown below.

-![alt text][image3]

 ### Model Architecture
 My model is a modified version of the CNN proposed by the [comma.ai team](https://github.com/commaai/research/blob/master/train_steering_model.py).
-The model consists of three convolutional layers followed by a fully connected layer followed by the output layer.
+The model consists of three convolutional layers followed by a fully connected layer followed by a final output layer.
+I used batch normalization

 The network takes as input a three channel (RGB) color image of height x pixels and width y pixels.
 It